bloxstreet/support/hr-information/communication-in-bloxstreet.md

 Leaking will result in consequences and can lead to a permanent ban.
 If you find someone leaking, report the player in a ticket immediately.
-Leaking includes referencing chat names, sending screenshots or information from chats, sharing confidential information, and sharing links to documents that lower ranks cannot access normally in public chats.
+Leaking includes sending screenshots or information from chats, sharing confidential information, and sharing links to documents that lower ranks cannot access normally in public chats.
+Leaking does not include referencing a confidential chat name in a public chat.

 ## Gossiping
 {: .text-red-300 }